payattn/payattn/docs/DATABASE_DRIVEN_TESTING.md

 DATABASE_MODE=production  # Use ad_creative table
 ```

-Just copy from the example and edit:
+Copy from the example and edit:
 ```bash
 cp backend/.env.example backend/.env.local
 # Edit .env.local and set DATABASE_MODE=test
 ```

-The extension doesn't need any configuration - it just calls the backend API!
+The extension doesn't need any configuration - it calls the backend API directly.

 ### Extension Settings